abevoelker/blog/source/_posts/2016-04-25-simple-transactional-email-links-using-json-web-tokens-jwt.md

    can put whatever data you want in here, but there are a short number of [reserved names][jwt-reserved-names] that have special meaning to JWT processing (e.g. setting a token expiration time using `exp`)
-3. The **binary signature** that signs the header and payload, proving the integrity of your message.
+3. The **binary signature** that cryptographically signs the header and payload, proving the integrity of the message.

-There is a handy debugger on the JWT site's main page that shows an example JWT and how the different pieces break out:
+There is a handy debugger on the JWT site's main page that shows a nice color-coded example token and how the different pieces break out:

 [{% img center /images/jwt-debugger.png "JWT debugger" %}](https://jwt.io/)

-The nice thing about JWTs that you can see from the example, is that the tokens are so short that they can easily fit in URLs (assuming you don't create crazy large payloads).
+One nice thing about JWTs, that you can see from the example, is that the tokens are so short that they can easily fit in URLs (assuming you don't create crazy large payloads).

-It's worth playing around with the debugger, and then reading the [introduction page][jwt-intro] to get better explanations about JWT than I can provide here.
-The only other thing I should mention is that the header and payload **are not encrypted**; they are only Base64URL-encoded.
-There are ways to encrypt JWT (although it'll expand the size), but by default that's not how it works by default.
+It's worth playing around with the debugger and then reading the [introduction page][jwt-intro] to get better explanations about JWT than I can provide here.

+One important thing to note is that the header and payload **are not encrypted**; they are only Base64URL-encoded.
+There are ways to encrypt JWTs - although that will expand their size - but by default that's not how they are made.

 ### Solution code

-Here is my coded solution to the problem using JWT using the official [JWT Ruby gem][jwt-ruby].
-I have a *ProductSubscriptionToken* class, which makes it easy to encode a subscription as a JWT as well as decode a JWT back into a Ruby data structure:
+Here is my coded solution to the problem using the official [JWT Ruby gem][jwt-ruby].
+I have a `ProductSubscriptionToken` class, which makes it easy to encode a subscription as a JWT as well as decode a JWT back into a Ruby data structure: